microsoft/mu_plus/UefiTestingPkg/Readme.md

 ### MorLockTestApp
 This test verifies the UEFI variable store handling of MorLock v1 and v2 behavior.

+### SmmPagingProtections
+This test verifies the SMM paging attributes by invoking operations that should cause cpu exceptions if the memory protections are in place.
+The SMM cpu exception handler needs to be configured to force reset on trap to allow automated testing.
+See _UefiCpuPkg/Include/Protocol/SmmExceptionTestProtocol.h_, _gUefiCpuPkgTokenSpaceGuid.PcdSmmExceptionRebootInsteadOfHaltDefault_, and _gUefiCpuPkgTokenSpaceGuid.PcdSmmExceptionTestModeSupport_.

 ## &#x1F539; System Audit tests
 UEFI applications that collect data from the system and then that data can be used to compare against known good values.